 Nothing like waking up as an unsalted pretzel.

 Whether you suffer from rheumatoid arthritis or just live a very sedentary lifestyle, you’re probably no stranger to waking up in the morning with stiff, potentially painful joints.
 It’s one thing if you wake up in the morning and all of your joints pop loudly and in rapid succession.
 Popping joints, by themselves, isn’t anything to worry about.
-You should be concerned, however, if that popping is accompanied by pain or swelling, or worse, you’re not able to pop your joints and their stuck in stiff, painful positions.
+You should be concerned, however, if that popping is accompanied by pain or swelling, or worse, you’re not able to pop your joints and they’re stuck in stiff, painful positions.

 If you’re suffering from frequent stiff, painful joints, there are a few tricks you can employ, both in your morning routine and throughout the day, to alleviate things a bit.
 For one thing, as soon as you wake up, but before you get out of bed, do some simple stretches under your covers.
 Rotate your wrists and ankles and bend your knees and elbows.
 Afterward, go take a nice hot shower.
 Warm water will relax and loosen up your muscles, allowing your joints to flow more freely.